Belly fat is not just a problem because it can look bad.

 If you want to cut back on refined sugar, then you must start reading labels.
 Even foods marketed as health foods can contain huge amounts of sugar.

-Bottom Line: Excess sugar consumption may be the primary driver of belly fat accumulation, especially sugary beverages like soft drinks.
+Summary Excess sugar consumption may be the primary driver of excess fat in the belly and liver.
+This is particularly true of sugary beverages like soft drinks.

-If weight loss is your goal, then adding protein is perhaps the single most effective change you can do to your diet.
+If weight loss is your goal, then adding protein is perhaps the single most effective change you can make to your diet.

 There is also some evidence that protein is particularly effective against belly fat.

-Another study in Denmark showed that protein was linked to significantly reduced risk of belly fat gain over a period of 5 years (20).
+Another study showed that protein was linked to significantly reduced risk of belly fat gain over a period of 5 years (16).

 This study also showed that refined carbs and oils were linked to increased amounts of belly fat, but fruits and vegetables linked to reduced amounts.